 I seriously wanted to get out of bed and make them right then!

-First you’ll want to toast the pecans, while that’s happening melt your butter and chocolate in the microwave.
+First, you’ll want to toast the pecans, while that’s happening to melt your butter and chocolate in the microwave.
 After it’s melted, stir to combine.
 Then, allow it to cool while you measure and prepare for mixing the ingredients together.